Miguelstucom/Miguelstucom/README.md

-# Hello, I'm Miguel Ángel 👋
+<h1 align="center">Hi, I'm Miguel Ángel 👋</h1>

+---

+### About Me
 I am a **Mobile App Developer** with 2 years of experience building cross-platform solutions.
+I have completed a **Multiplatform Application Development degree** and I’m currently pursuing a **Master’s in AI and Big Data**.
 I love crafting efficient, user-friendly apps and continuously learning new technologies to improve my skills.

----

-### About Me

-- **2+ years** of experience creating mobile applications.
+- **2+ years** of experience creating mobile applications
-- Passionate about **clean code**, **best practices**, and **scalable** solutions.
+- Passionate about **clean code**, **best practices**, and **scalable** solutions
-- Constantly exploring new tools and frameworks to stay updated.
+- Constantly exploring new tools and frameworks to stay updated

 ---